 The RAS: Removable Airbag System

-The Ride Removable looks like most "normal" ski packs.
-It has a zippered internal pocket for keys or other easily lost items and a nice fleece-lined goggle pocket.
-The snow safety pocket is well laid out but it is a little on the small side.
+The Ride Removable looks like most "normal" ski packs with a fleece-lined goggle pocket and small zipped space for keys and other small stuff.
+The snow safety section is nicely organized but small.
 It will fit everything you need, as long as your shovel handle or probe isn't too long.
-The RAS part of the pack (or Removable Airbag System) is great because it means you can drop around a pound and a half from your pack if you go out on a lower danger day, spring skiing or to use it as a more traditional pack in the summer.
+We appreciate the removal nature of the airbag.
+It lets you drop a pound and a half for low danger spring skiing, or you can use it as a normal daypack.

-This pack is tough: it features durable fabrics, well-placed reinforcements and large gauge zippers.
-We also liked that it had not only the metal waist belt buckle that nearly all airbag packs use, but also had metal buckles on shoulder straps, taking one more step to make sure it doesn't get ripped off you.
+Heavy-duty fabrics, thoughtful reinforcements, and hardy zippers make for a durable pack.
+We also liked that it had not only the metal waist belt buckle that nearly all airbag packs use but also had metal buckles on shoulder straps, taking one more step to make sure it doesn't get ripped off you.

 Some small downsides to the Mammut Ride Removable Airbag are that it has no waist belt pockets and the airbag system eats into the pack volume.
 This pack felt a little more spacious than the Black Diamond Pilot 11, but not nearly as big as the BD Saga 40 or the Backcountry Access Float 32.
 Top scorers in this category include the Arc'teryx Voltair 30 (10/10), the Backcountry Access Float 32, and the Backcountry Access Float 42.

 The performance on the down is basically each pack's "rideability".
-We measured how we felt they carried and moved with us while skiing and snowboarding.
 We thought the back panel and Y-shaped support stay offered a nice combination of freedom of movement and support, but the Mammut Ride Removable Airbag did have one drawback.
-We didn't like how far out the pack stuck from our back.
-It made the pack feel more cumbersome than several other packs we tested.
-The shoulder straps fit most of our users okay, but they weren't great.
+It has a large profile and can feel awkward.
+The subpar shoulder straps are reasonably sized but they aren't the most comfortable.
 The rideability and the small safety gear pocket were items that kept it from winning an award, earning it an 8 out of 10 for this metric.
-Contenders that came out on top in terms of downhill performance include the Arc'teryx Voltair 30, BD Halo 28, Backcountry Access Float 22, and Mammut Light Removable.
+Contenders that came out on top in terms of downhill performance include the Arc'teryx Voltair 30, BD Halo 28, Backcountry Access Float 22, and Mammut Light Removable 3.0.

 The cost of airbag packs can be confusing because some manufacturers include the cartridge in the price and some don't.
-Some companies sell options without the airbag system or base unit, so make sure you know what you are buying.
 With the Ride Removable Airbag 3.0, the pack is $600 and the canister is sold separately ($190 for the canister).
-The advantage of the RAS system is once you have the canister and the airbag system, each additional pack is only around $250.
+Additional packs cost around $250.
 The Mammut Ride Removable is significantly less expensive than packs featuring ABS or battery powered fans.
-For example the similar volume BD Halo 28 ($1100) and Arc'teryx Voltair 30 ($1300) are close to double the price and because of the ability to buy Ready models you can buy 2-3 Mammut airbag packs for the price of one battery powered pack.
+For example, the similar volume BD Halo 28 ($1100) and Arc'teryx Voltair 30 ($1300) are close to double the price and because of the ability to buy Ready models you can buy 2-3 Mammut airbag packs for the price of one battery powered pack.